 Most RV aircon’s are installed on the roof of your vehicle but in many cases, you might not have the roof space or your vehicle does not allow a roof aircon to be installed.

-In our case, we wanted to maximise the number of solar panels on our roof and also have a cargo roof space for surfboards and other light items, so we needed an under bunk air-conditioning unit.
+In our case, we wanted to maximise the number of solar panels on our roof and also have a cargo roof space for surfboards and other light items, so we needed an under-bunk air-conditioning unit.

-The Truma Saphir is run by 240 volts which is household power.
+The Truma Saphir is run on 240 volts which is household power.
 You will need an electrical system in your caravan or bus to handle this.
 As it’s 240 volts, you will need a registered Australian electrician to connect the unit.

 Why Did We Choose the Truma Saphir?

 The Truma Saphir Comfort boasts several unique features that work very well with our build, we will detail them below:

 1. Design of The Aircon